avearmin/cssgo/examples/tailwind-like-utilities.md

 - **Dynamic and Reusable Utilities**: Utilities like `P4()` and `BgBlue500()` mimic Tailwind classes and can be customized dynamically in Go.
 - **Colocated Styles**: Styles are colocated with components, improving code cohesion.
 - **Type Safety**: Go ensures that invalid values or typos are caught at compile time.

-Would you like to expand the utilities further or refine the example? 🚀